jnidzwetzki/bboxdb-site/_posts/2016-12-13-gettingstarted.md

 ```

 # Executing a join
 In this example, a join on two tables is executed.
-The join operation returns all tuples of two or more tables in the same distribution group who have overlapping bounding boxes.
+The join operation returns all tuples of two or more tables in the same distribution group with overlapping bounding boxes.
 As the first step in this example, a 2-dimensional distribution group is created with the two tables _ mydgroup_table1_ and _mydgroup_table2_.
-Afterwards, three tuples are inserted in both tables.
+Afterward, three tuples are inserted in both tables.

 ```bash
 # Prepare distribution group and tables